jhsu802701/rails_from_scratch_rails5/07-03-pgadmin.md

 ```

 ### Viewing the Database
 * From your host system, open the ports.txt file within the shared directory of the Docker container.
 (Alternatively, you can enter the command "cat /home/winner/shared/ports.txt" from your Docker container.)
-Note the host port that corresponds to port 5432 in the Docker port.
+Note the host port that corresponds to port 5432 in Docker.
 That's the port number to enter in your web browser in order to view the PostgreSQL database in your app.
 * After the seeding process has finished, open pgAdmin.
 * Add a server with the following parameters
   * Name: generic_rails